Typology of predictors of limitations to professionalization of physicians over working age in national health systems

 Abstract

-Due to the general trend of the demographic shift for developed countries and the increase in the age range of professional life of the population in the national health care systems, there is an increase in the number of working physicians of pre-retirement and retirement age.
-Elderly doctors of various medical specialties often face age-related problems of professional activity, individual health deteriorates and cognitive problems arise/.
+Due to the trend of demographic shift common to developed countries and the increase in the age range of professional life of the population in national health care systems, there is an increase in the number of working doctors of pre-retirement and retirement age.
+Physicians over working age of various medical specialties often face age-related problems of professional life, deteriorating health, and cognitive problems.

 Full Text